liamc1994/docs/docs/general-How-can-I-pay.md

 There under payment method select "Direct Debit (GoCardless).
 Then save the settings.
 To complete the setup make sure you have paid at least one invoice with Direct Debit setup.

+### Why did you discontinue PayPal subscriptions?

+We have changed the way our system handles foreigh exchange rates, these now can change over time to reflect the actual rate.
+PayPal Subscriptions work like a "standing order" and send a specific amount of money on a specific date, with us being unable to change this.
+This caused issues on up/downgrades as well as exchange rates.
+This also affects usage based plans like Cast with DJ and the Pro+ plan.
+This is why we disabled this feature and replaced it with automatic card and direct debit payments, unlike PayPal these allow us to take a different amount every month,

 ## My card payment failed